Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 I explore handheld, machine, drag, and standoff plasma torches—discover which one matches your projects and why it changes speed, edge quality, and costs.

-Like a compass that points different ways, your choice of plasma torch directs the whole job.
-You’ll need to know the practical differences between handheld and machine torches, and between drag and standoff tips, because each affects cut speed, amperage limits, and edge quality.
-Pick wrong and you’ll fight consumable wear or poor tolerances; pick right and you’ll save time and material—so keep going to see which fits your work.
+Your choice of plasma torch shapes the entire job.
+You need to know the practical differences between handheld and machine torches, and between drag and standoff tips, because each affects cut speed, amperage limits, and edge quality.
+Pick wrong and you’ll fight consumable wear or poor tolerances.
+Pick right and you’ll save time and material.

 Types of Plasma Cutter Torches and How They Work